 - Sharing on social media

-If you have another idea for reporting on the partnership, please contact the Discovery Centre Coordinator for approval.
+If you have another idea for reporting on the partnership, please contact us for approval.

 Instructors, librarians and teaching support staff members interested in this program are encouraged to identify an undergraduate student they can collaborate with.
 This may be a student who has successfully completed a course they’ve taught, a student they’ve worked with before or a student who has expressed interest in collaborating with them.
 TLS will not vet or select student partners.